Last updated: 2020-01-06 14:45:33PDF

 A launch configuration is the template for the automatic creation of CVMs.
 It contains the image ID, CVM instance type, system disk/data disk types and capacities, key pair, security group, etc.

 When a scaling group is created, it must be specified and cannot be edited once created.

 A scaling policy defines the conditions for executing a scaling action.
 The trigger condition can be a time point or an alarm of cloud monitoring, and the action can be removing or adding a CVM.

 Scheduled scaling policy

-CVM instances will be automatically increased or reduced based on cloud monitoring metrics such as CPU, memory and network traffic.
+CVM instances are automatically added or removed based on cloud monitoring metrics such as CPU, memory, and network traffic.